 A visit to Georgia Aquarium provides an experience like no other.
 From the small blacktip reef sharks to whale sharks and everything in between, guests are able to learn about and experience these diverse species.
 Georgia Aquarium is proud to engage and educate guests to conserve these animals to ensure that they thrive and prosper for future generations.
 Head over to experience these eight unique species of sharks and learn about how your actions can affect these species on a daily basis!

 Known as the largest of all fish, whale sharks may grow in excess of 40 feet.
 Whale sharks are found worldwide in the tropical Atlantic, Pacific, and Indian Oceans.
 Their mouths can exceed four feet across, but their throat is only the size of a quarter!
 Due to the small size of their throat, whale sharks primarily eat plankton such as krill, fish eggs, fish larvae and a variety of small food items found in the water column.
 The skin of a whale shark can be as thick as four inches, limiting possible predators to killer whales, great white sharks, tiger sharks and humans.
 Whale sharks are listed as “Vulnerable” on the International Union for Conservation of Nature (IUCN) Red List since their populations have decreased dramatically in recent years due to heavy fishing driven by demand in Asia for meat and fins.
 Georgia Aquarium is home to four whale sharks and is the only aquarium in the United States where you can find these sharks.
+Check out Georgia Aquarium's whale sharks on this webcam.

 One of the most abundant sharks in the Western Atlantic, sandbar sharks are coastal shallow-water sharks that are seldom seen at the surface.
 You typically won’t find these sharks near coral reefs, as they avoid rough-bottom areas.
 They are opportunistic feeders, feeding throughout the day, but mostly at night on bony fishes, smaller sharks, rays, cephalopods, gastropods, crabs and shrimp.
 Sandbar sharks are labeled as “Vulnerable” on the IUCN Red List since populations have been severely overfished.
 Sandbar sharks are caught for their meat, oil and skin, as well as their fins.
 They are also used for traditional Chinese medicine.